We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 We need your permission to go ahead with any repairs where the costs will be higher than the consent limits for your property.

-We will contact you and ask you to consider and respond quickly to allow us to process the repair.
-If we get permission from the majority of owners, we will instruct the work to go ahead.
+We will contact you and ask you to respond within seven days to allow us to process the repair.
+If we get permission from the majority of owners, the work to go ahead.

 When we don’t need permission